alexanderhepburn/FootballResults/README.md

    statistics on your local drive
 6. You can repeat the steps if you want to analyse different teams in different leagues

+# Debugging

+If the programm has any errors, try creating a virtual environment and installing all requirements:

+    python3 -m venv myenv

+Replace myenv with your environment name and run the environment:

+    source myenv/bin/activate

+Install the requirements:

+    pip install -r requirements.txt

+Run the script (make sure you are in the FootballResults directory):

+    python3 run.py

 # How the Program Works

 ## Key Components and Their Interactions